Yudit HOWTO

 4.1 yudit.editor.fonts

-Array.
-It defines the font choices in the gui.
-See also
+This list defines the font choices in the Editor.
+These can be

 ---------------------------------------------------------------------